 The underlying ML and AI support for IVR systems is helping companies not only generate better analytical insights but it is also allowing them to convert those insights into action.
 2021 and onward, we will see more integrated data across channels, and even better insights, including predictive analysis, will drive the consumer experience (CX).
 With omnichannel IVR, it is possible to aggregate the data into a single source of truth.
 Such aggregation will help companies build strategic CX improvement initiatives instead of ad-hoc solutions and take objective decisions.

 There are many ways analytics will help companies create efficiencies in their processes.
-From reducing the Average Call Handling Time (ACHT) to reducing the call volume, analytics can help companies develop practical strategies that improve the customer experience while reducing the cost and time of serving them.
+From reducing the Average Call Handling Time (ACHT) to reducing the call volume, Conversational analytics can help companies develop practical strategies that improve the customer experience while reducing the cost and time of serving them.

 #6: Optimization Based on Customer Journey